Metabolic And Mechanical Cost Of Sedentary And Physical Activities In Obese Children And Adolescents

 Energy expenditure during sedentary and physical activities

-Daily EE and energy expenditures associated with usual sedentary and physical activities were assessed in 50 non-obese adolescents, and 27 obese adolescents aged 14.0 ± 0.3 y (2).
-As expected, BMI, FFM and FM were higher in obese subjects: 34.1 vs 18.8 kg×m-2, 52.4 vs 39.9 kg, and 43.1 vs 19.7 kg, respectively.
-Excess weight was composed of 27 % FFM and 73 % FM, on average.
-Sleeping and sedentary activity EE, were 19% higher in those who were obese compared to those who were non-obese but similar after adjustment for body composition.
-Energy expenditure during walking at the same speeds on a treadmill in whole-body calorimeters was 81% higher in those who were obese compared to those who were non-obese.
-After adjustment for body weight, it was still 25% higher (P<0.001), probably because of greater difficulty of walking observed in severely obese subjects (19-21).
+Daily EE and the energy expenditure associated with usual sedentary and physical activities were assessed in 50 non-obese and 27 obese adolescents aged 14.0 ± 0.3 y (2).
+As expected, BMI, FFM, and FM were higher in obese subjects: 34.1 vs 18.8 kg·m⁻², 52.4 vs 39.9 kg, and 43.1 vs 19.7 kg, respectively.
+On average, the excess weight in obese adolescents consisted of 27% FFM and 73% FM.
+Energy expenditure during sleep and sedentary activities was 19% higher in obese adolescents compared to non-obese subjects, but these differences were no longer significant after adjustment for body composition.

-Figure 3: Least-squares mean (± SE) energy expenditure (EE) of and time devoted to the main activities by non-obese (; n = 50) and obese (■; n = 27) adolescents in free-living conditions.
+Figure 3.
+Least-squares mean (± SE) energy expenditure (EE) of and time devoted to the main activities by non-obese (; n = 50) and obese (; n = 27) adolescents in free-living conditions.
 Significant effects of obesity: *P < 0.05, ***P < 0.001.

 Significant effects of obesity: *P < 0.05, ***P < 0.001.

 The inter-individual variability in EE was high and gender dependent in obese adolescents.
 After adjustment for differences in FFM, it averaged ± 10.1 % in boys and ± 12.4 % in girls for EE during sedentary activities in standardized conditions (whole-body calorimeter).
-Similarly, after adjustment for body weight, the inter-individual variability in EE during walking at 5 km ×h-1 on a treadmill was ± 21.3 % in boys and ± 12.9 % in girls (22), which suggests differences in walking efficiency.
+Similarly, after adjustment for body weight, the inter- individual variability in EE during walking at 5 km ⋅h-1 on a treadmill was ± 21.3 % in boys and ± 12.9 % in girls (22), which suggests differences in walking efficiency.

 Effects of reduction of obesity on energy expenditure

-A study following this model was conducted with 26 obese adolescents (12 boys and 14 girls), aged 12-16 years, over a 9-months period.
+A study following this model was conducted with 26 obese adolescents (12 boys and 14 girls), aged 12 – 16 years, over a 9-months period.
 Body weight loss averaged 18.4 kg (- 20 %) in boys, including 18.0 kg FM (- 51 %) but only 0.4 kg FFM (- 0.7 %).
-Mean BMI decrease was 8.1 and 6.3 kg/m² (s.e.m.: 0.38 kg/m2) in boys and girls respectively.
-Body weight loss averaged 15.6 kg (- 17 %), including 12.5 kg FM (- 31 %) and 3.2 kg FFM (- 6 %).
+Mean BMI decrease was 8.1 and 6.3 kg/m² (s.e.m.: 0.38 kg.m-2) in boys and girls respectively.
+Body weight loss averaged 15.6 kg (- 17 %), including 12.5 kg FM (- 31 %) and 3.2 kg FFM (- 6%).
 EE was affected by weight loss.
-BMR, sleeping EE, and sedentary EE were significantly lower at the end of the 9-month weight reduction program, both in absolute values (-8.3, -14.0, and -14.0%, respectively; p< 0.001) and after adjustment for FFM (-6.3, -12.6, and -11.7%, respectively; p<0.001).
+BMR, sleeping EE, and sedentary EE were significantly lower at the end of the 9-month weight reduction program, both in absolute values (- 8.3, -14.0, and -14.0%, respectively; p< 0.001) and after adjustment for FFM (-6.3, -12.6, and -11.7%, respectively; p<0.001).
 The energy cost of walking at the same speeds also decreased significantly (-24% and -22% in boys and girls, respectively), even after adjustment for BW (-17.6% in boys; p<0.004).
 As a consequence, with the same activity program, daily EE was significantly lower (11.67 vs. 13.96 MJ/d; p<0.001) after the weight reduction period, even after adjustment for FFM (11.84 vs. 13.76 MJ/d; p<0.001) (26).

-The weight reduction program, also resulted in a continuous increase in walking speed during the 9-month period: +2.9 km.h-1 in boys and +1.8 km.h-1 in girls.
+The weight reduction program, also resulted in a continuous increase in walking speed during the 9 – month period: +2.9 km.h-1 in boys and +1.8 km.h-1 in girls.
 The working capacity of arms and legs was increased threefold.
-Cardiovascular capacities improved: heart rate decreased 11-18 beats per minute (bpm) during sleep and sedentary activities, and 20-25 bpm during walking at 4-5 and 6 km.h-1 (Fig. 3, (26).
+Cardiovascular capacities improved: heart rate decreased 11-18 beats per minute (bpm) during sleep and sedentary activities, and 20-25 bpm during walking at 4-5 and 6 km.h-1 (Fig. 3, (26)).

 During the 4-month period following the weight reduction program, 12 of the 26 adolescents maintained their body weight, while 10 others gained 6.6 kg body weight, including 5.8 kg FFM (27).